 Go to a Magic Store

 It's common to have the impulse to go to a magic store and buy a variety of effects to learn.
-However, some magic effects may not be appropriate for your particular skill level.
+Some magic effects may not be appropriate for your particular skill level.
 Plus, buying magic tricks can quickly become expensive.
 Look for tricks that are recommended for beginners and are reasonably priced.
 For example, you can impress your friends with tricks like the Spoon Bend, DIY Magic Box, or Magnetic Pencil.

 Build a Community